Etievant/SCCS/README.md

 * Open and run the whole script(s).

-* The results of the simulations are saved in figures.
+* The results of the simulations are saved Rdata files and in figures.
 For example, when running script `Simul_Scenario1.R`, file contrasts_example1.pdf will give the same results as displayed in Figure 3 of Section 8.1.
+Folder SimulResults in the repository contains all the results files.